puupee/puupee-api-go/docs/ParameterApiDescriptionModel.md

 HasDescriptorName returns a boolean if a field has been set.

-### SetDescriptorNameNil

-`func (o *ParameterApiDescriptionModel) SetDescriptorNameNil(b bool)`

- SetDescriptorNameNil sets the value for DescriptorName to be an explicit nil

-### UnsetDescriptorName
-`func (o *ParameterApiDescriptionModel) UnsetDescriptorName()`

-UnsetDescriptorName ensures that no value is present for DescriptorName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)